dirkwhoffmann/vAmigaTS/Agnus/VPOS/README.md

 Same as vhpos3 with an additional write to VPOSW in the interrupt handler.
 The write makes every frame a short frame by clearing the uppermost bit.

+#### vhpos5

+Same as vhpos3 with a single additional write to VPOSW in the initialization code.
+This single write is sufficient to make all frames short.

 #### vhposr1

 This test triggers four interrupts per frame.
 The first interrupt syncs the CPU to get reproducable results.
 The other three handlers read VHPOSR and visualize the lower 4 bits in form of different colors.